Sapphire & Song

 Currently performing in a variety of venues in Los Angeles and throughout California, Sapphire is developing her international original music while as her audience for her music continues to grow. .
 Her work has received recognition through TV, radio, live performances, and documentary screenings, with past exposure across major Israeli broadcast platforms and U.S. festival spaces.

-Nikki is an award-winning director-producer; a creative, purpose-driven storyteller whose work fuses artistry with advocacy.
+Nikki Hevesy is an award-winning director-producer whose work bridges artistry and advocacy.
 She believes stories can heal, challenge, and change the way we see the world.
-As a director, Nikki has helmed several shorts, docs, multi-camera presentations, promos, TV specials as well as worked in production on feature films.
+Her work spans documentary, scripted film, theater, and television development.
 Over the years she has shadowed top TV/Film directors where her mentors included Joel Zwick (My Big fat Greek Wedding, Fat Albert), Leonard Garner (Girlfriends, The Neighborhood), Andy Ackerman (Seinfeld), and James Burrows.
 (Raised by Wolves, Cheers).
-Founding artistic director of City Light Performing Arts company in San Francisco, Nikki began her career in theater and has directed over 50 stage plays, including large scale musicals and writing & directing a small musical for the National Theatre of Uganda, Africa

 SAPPHIRE - BIO